Oxford Community Schools logoPutting Students at the Center

 PC: Oxford Virtual Academy Facebook

-Helping students succeed is the goal for OVA staff.
+Helping students succeed is the goal of OVA staff.
 The K-12 staff meet every week for professional development and to look at data, specifically as it relates to students.
 OVA teachers use an MTSS that is very data-driven.
 The intentionality of child study and Tiers 1, 2, and 3 are the same as for in-person students, but interventions are slightly different for the online environment.
 One tool used to help students stay on track and take ownership of their learning is a learning contract.
-The support and relationship building students receive is reflected in interviews with high school students.
+The support and relationship building students receive are reflected in interviews with high school students.
 They report that their success comes from “having options to get around brain block with help from teachers and class tips,” “being able to do extra hands-on activities with teachers so they get to know us,” and having the same teacher for multiple grades.

 High school students who enroll in OVA share their experience as “better than expected,” “everything you want from an education system,” and “welcomed with open arms.”
 The ability to approach an assignment in multiple ways and shift assessments to video, Flipgrid, or actually making something (e.g., make a time capsule vs. write about a time capsule) were examples students gave for how OVA personalizes their learning.

 Elementary parents are welcome to drop off their children which is uncommon for partnerships with homeschool families.
 As the Oxford staff builds trust with these families over time, parents are more comfortable congregating in the lounge space or running errands.
-Unique opportunities for K-5 virtual students include Coding Club, Reading Club, Tech Design, and partnerships courses in the community such as photography, karate, and sewing.
+Unique opportunities for K-5 virtual students include Coding Club, Reading Club, Tech Design, and partnership courses in the community such as photography, karate, and sewing.
 Leaders in the district encourage Lisa Sullivan, OVA Community Learning Coordinator, to be creative and innovative when finding ways to meet kids’ needs.

 Another group that is serviced by OVA is foster youth.
 Oxford School District has partnered with House of Providence, a home for teen foster youth.
 Teens who live there take four online core courses with OVA and are supported by the House of Providence staff.
 Non-core courses like yoga and pottery are also available through Oxford Virtual Academy’s partnerships.
 As these youth work through their painful pasts and learn to live, OVA is providing an avenue to continue their education without the stress and anxiety that attending “another” school can bring.